jhuntoo/devops-test-infra/README.md

 ### What you'll need to run this
 1. AWS account
 2. AWS CLI with access configured to run with the default profile.
 Alternatively export AWS_PROFILE you'd prefer to use
+3. s3 Bucket for kops to store its state.
-3. AWS Hosted Zone under which record sets can be created for accessing the k8s cluster.
+4. AWS Hosted Zone under which record sets can be created for accessing the k8s cluster.

    E.g.
    Hosted Zone:     mysubdomain.example.com